 If you had a WordPress website before, you will find the above details on how to optimize blog images for your WordPress-powered Showit blog sufficient.

 Naming your image file names, Image sizing, Image Compression, Setting Image Titles, Image Descriptions, and ALT are what you need to set for any of your blog post images, too.
 The only difference between the Showit editor and the Showit WordPress blog is the place where you need to upload your images and the input fields where you need to enter the information.

 Have in mind that Showit blogs are powered by WordPress.
 So, if you had written a blog post on WordPress before, there are no changes on how to do these things on Showit’s WordPress-powered blog, too.

 Wheh!
 You came to the very end of this guide on how to do Showit SEO on your Showit website!
 I know there are plenty of details to come back to!

 How to do SEO on Showit might look intimidating and not as easy as you thought it would be.
-However, it just takes some time to get customized to the Showit platform specifics and then to implement the very best practices when it comes to SEO in addition to the Showit SEO settings as recommended by the Showit team.
+However, it just takes some time to get accustomed to the specifics of Showit as a platform.
+And, then implement the very best practices when it comes to SEO in addition to the Showit SEO settings as recommended by the Showit team.